Marak/colors.js/ReadMe.md

-<h1>colors.js - get color and style in your nodejs console like what</h1>
+<h1>colors.js - get color and style in your node.js console like what</h1>

 <img src="http://i.imgur.com/goJdO.png" border = "0"/>